Jordan-Stafford/HTML-CSS-Git-Code-Refactor/README.md

 THEN I find a concise, descriptive title

 ## Description
-This is my first challenge assignment I had to do for the UT Austin Coding Bootcamp.
+This is my first challenge assignment I did during my time in the UT Austin Coding Bootcamp.
 I learned the basics of HTML, CSS, and some basic methods for responsiveness.
 Please take the time to look through the rest of my works and observe my growth.
 ## Media
 ![GitHub_1](https://user-images.githubusercontent.com/114362462/212435597-648c9be9-1047-4bbf-9fab-f5cdb09288e2.png)